(Toolkit for Cross-Cultural Collaboration)

 methods for assessing and improving communication patterns and cultural

-competence on an organizational basis and on an individual basis.
+competence on an organizational basis and on an individual basis (by tf solution pulido).
 By improving

 cultural competence, trust and mutual respect can be improved between agencies